jasonjson/jasonjson.github.io/_posts/2015-10-21-search-in-rotated-sorted-array-ii.markdown

 - Sorting
 author: Jason
 ---
-<p><strong><em>Follow up for "Search in Rotated Sorted Array":<br />
+<p><strong><em>Follow up for "Search in Rotated Sorted Array":</p>

 What if duplicates are allowed?
 Would this affect the run-time complexity?
 How and why?
-Write a function to determine if a given target is in the array.</em></strong><br />
+Write a function to determine if a given target is in the array.</em></strong></p>

 ``` java
 public class Solution {